by Sharai Lavoie | Apr 14, 2026 | Software

 To learn more about the 10,000 Small Business Voice initiative, check out the website to access resources or participate in the many surveys to inform congress of US business owners’ ongoing needs.

-Charlotte Business Leader Sharai Lavoie joins Jerrold Kinney, De’Marcus Miller, and DeAndrae Watson for a discussion on race and the role the sports industry can play in creating positive change within the business community.
+Charlotte Business Leader Sharai Lavoie joins Jerrold Kinney, De’Marcus Miller, and DeAndrae Watson for a discussion on race and the role the youth sports clubs and sports industry can play in creating positive change within the business community.
 This captivating conversation explores systemic racism and the vital dialogue that should exist between equality advocates and business leaders.

 Watch the full video below, and check out a few of the highlights!